pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 ```

 Because Tanzu Network file names
-do not always have the necessary metadata required by Platform Automation,
+do not always have the necessary metadata required by Platform Automation Toolkit,
 the download product task will prepend the necessary information
 to the filename before it is placed into the S3 bucket: